-staff 2019, Commission continued highlighting specific PEC policy areas, activities or client-groups via social media and saw a positive increase in followers and engagement media PEC-content.
-Social generated over 500,000 impressions (views of PEC content) and more than 1,000 user engagements (likes, shares or retweets, clicks on links, and new followers).
+Commission staff continued In 2019, highlighting specific PEC policy areas, activities or client-groups via social media and saw a positive increase in followers and engagement PEC-content.
+Social media posts with generated over 500,000 impressions (views of PEC content) and more than 1,000 user engagements (likes, shares or retweets, clicks on links, and new followers).
 PEC social media followers continued to grow, with 115 new followers joining in 2019 for a total of 1,344 by the end of the year.